ajb2969/IntelligentIDS/README.md

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.
+Project 1: data collection, data preparation, and tool choice

+Below are steps for data collection and data preparation with tool choice specified by each step.

+a.
+Recreate two attacks and collect data
+1. Port Sweep - Nmap
+2. DDOS - docker/VM

+Using Wireshark as a traffic aggregation tool, collecting pcap files.

+b.
+Data processing
+1. Use Wack tool to help in processing data
+2. Normalize data (PCA)
+3. Feature extraction - flags, protocol, payload, packet id, source/destination ports
+4. Label data - normal, attack1, attack2

+## Motivation
+A short description of the motivation behind the creation and maintenance of the project.
+This should explain **why** the project exists.

 ## Code style
 If you're using any code style like xo, standard etc. That will help others while contributing to your project.
 Ex. -